Easiest cake I know recipe

 I don’t like to follow too many rules but with baking you have to.
 That’s why I love this cake, because it breaks quite a few of the rules that we’re meant to follow and also gives you the freedom to play around with flavours.
-It truly is the easiest cake recipe I know.
+It truly is the easiest cake recipe I know so read on to get the recipe and all the ways you can make it.

 It takes less than 10 minutes to measure and mix and cooks in about 25 minutes so it is perfect for those days when the need for cake or a dessert comes unannounced.